Welcome to the glossary page

 D - Deposit

 The minimum deposit required for shared ownership is 5% of the share price.
 Your deposit is payed to your solicitor upon exchange of contracts.
-It’s always best to contact a financial advisor to establish your personal affordability.
+It’s always best to contact a mortgage advisor to establish your personal affordability.

 D - Deeds